VishnuRaman/RBase/README.md

 ### Tombstones and TTL

-When you delete data in RedBase, it creates a tombstone marker rather than immediately removing the data.
+When you delete data in RBase, it creates a tombstone marker rather than immediately removing the data.
 Tombstones can have an optional Time-To-Live (TTL) after which they are eligible for removal during compaction.

 ```rust
 // Delete with no TTL (tombstone never expires automatically)